EEOC Updates COVID-19 Guidance

 If passed, the deadline for the South Dakota Department of Health to enact rules implementing the medical marijuana program would be approximately October 29, 2021.

 Constitutional Amendment A would legalize the possession and recreational use of marijuana for adults age 21 and over in South Dakota.
-Constitutional Amendment A does not contain any express protections for applicants for employment or employees, and it does not prohibit testing for marijuana.
+Constitutional Amendment A does not contain any express protections for candidates for employment or employees, and it does not prohibit testing for marijuana.

 The California Legislature Passed Assembly Bill 1281 (AB 1281) Extending Until January 1, 2022 The Partial Exemption For Employment Data Under The California Consumer Privacy Act (CCPA)

-The partial exemption applies to information collected by a business about job applicants and employees, but it does not exempt a business from the responsibility to inform employees and job applicants of the personal information it collects about them and for what purposes it is used.
+The partial exemption applies to information collected by a business about job candidates and employees, but it does not exempt a business from the responsibility to inform employees and job candidates of the personal information it collects about them and for what purposes it is used.
 AB 1281 now awaits Governor Newsom’s signature, and will only take effect if the California Privacy Rights Act (CPRA), a ballot initiative to amend the CCPA, is not approved in the election on November 3, 2020.
 In other words, if the CPRA is not approved, the exemption will expire on January 1, 2022.
 If the CPRA is approved, the exemption will expire on January 1, 2023.
 Click here to read the bill.

 D.C.
 Enacts COVID-19 Workplace Protections